10 Best Maine State Parks (Our Favorite State Parks in Maine)

 Birch Point State Park is worth a visit – if you can find it, that is!

-Located literally off the beaten path, this secluded hideaway is home to beautiful views of Penobscot Bay and surrounding islands.
+Located literally off the beaten path, this secluded hideaway in Owls Head is home to beautiful views of Penobscot Bay and surrounding islands.
 The park is popular for sunbathing, swimming, fishing, and picnicking.

 Bradbury Mountain State Park is one of Maine’s original five state parks and a great place to relax and enjoy the 800 acres of forest it has to offer.